What Proof Do You Need to Contest a Will in New York City?

 Proof of Lack of Testamentary Capacity

-• Doctor testimony confirming the testator’s diagnosis and mental state
+• Testimony from treating physicians confirming the testator's diagnosis and mental state.

 Proof of Undue Influence

-• Records showing that the influencer was the one who obtained the services of the attorney who drafted the will and was the one who decided who would stand as witnesses to the will
+• Records showing that the influencer obtained the services of the drafting attorney and chose the witnesses to the will.

-• Attorney draftman’s entire file, attorney notes, drafts, billing records
+• The drafting attorney's (drafter's) entire file — attorney notes, drafts, and billing records.

-• Suspicious changes in assets or account access by influencer
+• Suspicious changes in assets or account access by the influencer.

-• Testimony about testator’s dependency on or isolation made by influencer
+• Testimony about the testator's dependency on, or isolation imposed by, the influencer.

 Proof of Fraud

-• Proof that testator did not have all relevant information or was misled
+• Proof that the testator did not have all relevant information or was misled.

-• Accounts of suspicious or dubious claims made to testator
+• Accounts of suspicious or dubious claims made to the testator.

 Proof of Forgery

-• Forensics testing of ink, paper, typeface etc.
+• Forensic testing of ink, paper, and typeface.

-• Statements about denial of signing the will
+• Statements about the testator's denial of signing the will (or impossibility of having done so).

 Proof of Improper Execution

-• Testimony from witnesses that the testator did not declare that the document he was signing was his will
+• Testimony from witnesses that the testator did not declare that the document being signed was his or her will.

-• Testimony that the witnesses did not witness within 30 days from each other
+• Testimony that the witnesses did not sign within 30 days of each other.

 Securing Evidence Through SCPA 1404 Discovery

-• Deposition of the nominated executors and the will’s witnesses;
+• Depositions of the nominated executors and the will's attesting witnesses.

-• Production and discovery of relevant documents through the issuance of subpoenas.
+• Production and discovery of relevant documents through the issuance of subpoenas, including the drafting attorney's file.

-The Burden of Proof in a Will Contest
+The Burden of Proof and How It Shifts

-The burden of proof in a will contest is split between the proponent and the contestant.
-The proponent (typically the person seeking to admit the will) bears the burden on certain elements; the contestant bears the burden on others.
+The burden of proof in a New York will contest is split between the proponent and the contestant.

 • The will was properly executed in accordance with EPTL § 3-2.1.